Vishnu4538/Vishnu-Projects/azuredevops/Readme.md

 Devosecops using Azurepipiles

+Application : ReactJs application
+stages:
+Unit testing
-Setup devsecops for ReactJs application , stages included unit testing , conducting the source code anaylsis using Snyk tool , building the Docker image and scanning the docker image using Synk tool.
+conducting the source code anaylsis using Snyk tool , building the Docker image scanning the docker image using Synk tool.

 Kindly refer the pipeline YAML.